berlin-open-wireless-lab/WiFiScout/README.md

 A `Pipfile` is included if you are familiar with [`pipenv`](https://github.com/kennethreitz/pipenv).

 ## Run

-Your WLAN interface must be in monitor mode on the same channel than the desired network.

 ```
 usage: collector.py [-h] [-f FILE | -i INTERFACE] [--api | --db] ssid